-Tremor is one of three main symptoms most commonly associated with Parkinson’s, the others being rigidity and slowness of movement (bradykinesia).
+Tremor is one of three main motor symptoms most commonly associated with Parkinson’s, the others being rigidity and slowness of movement (bradykinesia).
 Parkinson’s is a very individual condition so not everyone will experience the same symptoms, and not everyone will develop a tremor.
 It is not possible to predict who will experience this symptom.
-Tremor is also a feature of other conditions unrelated to Parkinson’s.
+Tremor is also a feature of many other conditions unrelated to Parkinson’s.

 Tremor is an involuntary, rhythmical movement that affects a part of the body, for example the hand.
 It is caused by the rapid and alternating contraction and relaxation of muscles.
 The continuity and rhythmic pattern of tremors separate them from other abnormal involuntary movements, such as tics, jerks, and spasms.